Engineering-Park/media/Getting Started in the Engineering Park.md

 If you are executing the initial deployment yourself then the workflow looks approximately like this:
-1. (you) Have Ethereum wallet and ETH (or means of buying ETH) for gas fees ready
+1. (you) Have Ethereum wallet ready
 1. (leader) Prepare the transaction to allocate land update rights
-1. (leader) Calculate the required gas fees (3x the gas fees for the allocation transaction)
-1. (you) Transfer the required gas fees to the district's land management wallet
-1. (both) Wait until the gas fees arrives...
 1. (leader) Execute the allocation transaction
 1. (both) Wait until the transaction is succesful...
 1. (you) Double check the scene configuration - especially the land coordinates